 Start today for FREE.

-A West Virginia rent-to-own lease agreement is a contract that provides tenants with the option to purchase a property under specific terms agreed upon at the time of lease signing.
-This arrangement allows tenants to live in the property while having the opportunity to buy it before the lease concludes.
+A West Virginia rent-to-own lease agreement creates a contract that provides tenants with options to purchase properties under specific terms agreed upon at lease signing times.
+Furthermore, this West Virginia lease-to-own agreement allows tenants to live in properties while having opportunities to buy them before leases conclude.
+Additionally, these arrangements offer structured pathways to homeownership throughout the state.

 West Virginia Rent-to-Own Lease Agreement